Azure/azure-sdk-for-js/sdk/storage/storage-file-share/MigrationGuide.md

 ### Package name and structure

-The modern client library is named `@azure/storage-file-share`.
-The legacy client library is named `azure-storage`.
+The modern client library is named `@azure/storage-file-share` following the [naming conventions](https://azure.github.io/azure-sdk/typescript_design.html) for the new libraries across all Azure services.
+The legacy client library was named `azure-storage`.

-The legacy library `azure-storage` grouped functionality to work with multiple services in the same package such as `Blob`, `Queue`, `Files` and `Tables`.
-The new `@azure/storage-file-share` is dedicated to `Files` service.
-New generation packages are available for the other storage services as well: `@azure/data-tables`, `@azure/storage-queue`, `@azure/storage-blob-changefeed`, `@azure/storage-file-datalake` and `@azure/storage-blob`.
-This provides more granular control on which dependencies to take on your project.
+The legacy library `azure-storage` grouped functionality to work with multiple services such as `Blob`, `Queue`, `Files` and `Tables` in the same package .
+The new `@azure/storage-file-share` package is dedicated to `Files` service.
+Similary, dedicated packages are available for the other storage services as well: `@azure/data-tables`, `@azure/storage-queue`, `@azure/storage-blob-changefeed`, `@azure/storage-file-datalake` and `@azure/storage-blob`.
+This reduces the bundle size if you were to use any of these packages in browser applications and provides more granular control on which dependencies to take on your project.

+### Constructing the clients

-### Constructing the clients with connection string
+#### Constructing the clients with connection string

-Previously in `azure-storage`, you would use `createFileService` which can be used to get an instance of the `FileService` in order to perform service level operations.
+Previously in `azure-storage`, you can pass the connection string to the function `createFileService` get an instance of the `FileService` in order to perform operations on files and shares.

 ```javascript
 const azure = require("azure-storage");
 const fileService = azure.createFileService("<connection-string>");
 ```

-Now, in `@azure/storage-file-share`, we will be creating an instance of `ShareServiceClient` for service level operations.
+Now, in `@azure/storage-file-share`, you can pass the connection string to the static method `ShareServiceClient.fromConnectionString` to create an instance of `ShareServiceClient` to perform operations on files and shares.

 ```javascript
 const { ShareServiceClient } = require("@azure/storage-file-share");
 const shareService = ShareServiceClient.fromConnectionString("<connection-string>");
 ```

-### Constructing the clients with SAS token
+#### Constructing the clients with SAS token

-`azure-storage` or `@azure/storage-file-share` supports to access `Files` service with different types of credentials: anonymous, account key credentials and SAS token.
-This section shows samples to construct blob service clients with SAS token credentials.
+Both `azure-storage` and `@azure/storage-file-share` supports to access `Files` service by creating the client with different types of credentials: anonymous, account key credentials and SAS token.
+This section shows the use of SAS token credentials.

 Previously in `azure-storage`, you can invoke method `createFileServiceWithSas` to get an instance of the `FileService` with SAS token credentials.